Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Introduction

-In this work, we propose an efficient geometric MCMC method leveraging derivative-informed neural operator (DINO) \cite{oleary2024derivative}.
-Unlike conventional operator learning with error control in input-to-output predictions, derivative-informed operator learning enforces error control in both input-to-output and input-to-derivative predictions.
-During the offline phase, we generate parameter--observable--parametric derivative samples to train a DINO surrogate of the PtO map.
-The DINO surrogate can achieve significantly higher accuracy in both the observable and its parametric derivative at a similar training cost as conventional training using parameter--observable samples.
-During the online phase, we deploy the trained DINO surrogate in a delayed-acceptance geometric MCMC method, where both the DINO surrogate prediction of posterior local geometry and the DINO surrogate PtO map contribute to generating high-quality Markov chains for posterior sampling at a considerably lower cost than conventional geometric MCMC methods.
+In this work, we propose an efficient geometric MCMC method leveraging derivative-informed neural operator (DINO, \citealt{oleary2024derivative}).
+Compared to conventional operator learning with input--output error control, derivative-informed operator learning additionally enforces Jacobian error control.
+In the setting of BIPs, we generate samples of the PtO map and its Jacobian to train a DINO PtO map surrogate during the offline phase.
+This surrogate can achieve significantly higher accuracy in predicting both the observables and the Jacobian at a similar training cost as conventional operator learning methods.
+During the online phase, we deploy the trained DINO surrogate in a delayed-acceptance geometric MCMC method, where both the DINO prediction of posterior local geometry and the DINO PtO map contribute to generating high-quality Markov chains for posterior sampling at a considerably lower cost than conventional geometric MCMC methods.

-We provide rigorous comparisons of our method with various baseline MCMC methods for solving challenging Bayesian inverse problems, such as coefficient inversion in nonlinear diffusion--reaction PDE and hyperelastic material property discovery.
-Our numerical results show that \begin{enumerate} \item DINO-driven MCMC generates effective posterior samples 60--97 times faster than MCMC based on prior geometry (preconditioned Crank--Nicolson \cite{cotter2013mcmc}), 3--9 times faster than geometric MCMC, and 18--40 times faster than using a conventionally trained neural operator surrogate.
-When accounting for training sample generation cost, the training cost of DINO surrogates breaks even after collecting merely 10--25 effective posterior samples compared to geometric MCMC.
+We provide rigorous comparisons of our method with various baseline MCMC methods for solving challenging BIPs, such as coefficient inversion for a nonlinear diffusion--reaction PDE and inference of a heterogeneous hyperelastic material property.
+Our numerical results show that \begin{enumerate}[leftmargin=*] \item DINO-driven MCMC generates effective posterior samples 60--97 times faster than MCMC based on prior geometry (precondition Crank--Nicolson, \citealt{cotter2013mcmc}), 3--9 times faster than geometric MCMC, and 18--40 times faster than using a conventionally trained neural operator surrogate.
+When accounting for training sample generation cost, the training cost of DINO surrogates breaks even after collecting just 10--25 effective posterior samples compared to geometric MCMC.